justojs/justo-inline-assert/README.md

 ### between() and notBetween()

-Checks whether a value is within a range:
+Check whether a value is within a range:

 ```
 between(value, left, right) : boolean